B.C.’s housing crisis is a crisis for pets too.

 Despite this decision, the BC SPCA remains committed to reducing barriers for people seeking pet-friendly housing across the province.

-Recently, we supported a resolution to the Union of BC Municipalities (PDF) that calls for the provincial government to:
+In 2023, we supported a resolution to the Union of BC Municipalities (PDF) that called for the provincial government to:

 - Consider pet-friendly housing in the BC Housing Strategy update and to work with stakeholders (including but not limited to landlord’s and tenant’s associations, animal welfare organizations, public health, mental health and seniors organizations, and poverty reduction and homelessness advocates) to find cooperative solutions to increase the availability and affordability of pet-friendly housing for all British Columbians while providing appropriate protections and mechanisms of compensation for landlords